PaperPrototype/Intro-Coding-and-Computers/2 - C/Tutorials/Mario Pyramid (Difficult)/english.md

 #####
 ```

 Lets do it!
-Make a new replit called "mario".
+Make a new replit called "mario2".

 Now we could can print out the hashes manually using the below code. (write the below code).